eqimd/transbyte/README.md

-### transbyte -- a Translator of Java Bytecode to CIRCUIT-SAT
+### transbyte -- Translator of Java Bytecode to CIRCUIT-SAT